top of page

 ANALYSIS

-Victorian innuendo throughout the story hints that Miss Eastwich has had sexual relations with her “friend” (though probably in the years before his marriage), and that she may be barren – a frequent result of syphilitic infection in women Certainly our two characters are tremendously suspicious to behold: they doctor her quietly without ever telling her about her affliction – whatever its nature may be – and try their hardest to keep her in the dark.
+Certainly our two characters are suspicious to behold: they anxiously play doctor to his wife without ever telling her about her affliction – whatever its nature may be (my two bits: the same syphilis which they may share) – and try their hardest to keep her in the dark.
 No doctors seem to visit until the birth, and they are very clear that there is something specifically wrong – not just a pregnancy.
 “I don’t know [whether she] will begin to notice something wrong,” he says conspiratorially.
-They work feverishly to distract Mabel, yet to no good: Mabel dies the night that Miss Eastwich breathes an ambiguous prayer that she should hear, see, and know no evil ever again.

-Freud would call this cut and dry wish fulfilment – she prays vaguely for Mabel to be at peace, and we are left to wonder what her emotional response was to the response to this prayer which she herself calls an affirmative response.
-But then comes the Shadow.
-What it represents is up to interpretation, but it can clearly be seen as a response to the relationship between the three friends: it is his guilt, shame, desire, embarrassment, or fear; it is Miss Eastwich’s jealousy, anger, resentment, repression, lust, or hate; it is Mabel’s jealousy, suspicion, or unspoken knowledge of the affair.
-It is any combination or selection of these, or something entirely different, but one thing it is not is a conventional ghost.
+What this entity represents is certainly up to interpretation, but it can clearly be seen as a response to the relationship between the three friends: it may be a manifestation of “his” guilt, shame, desire, embarrassment, and fear; it may be Miss Eastwich’s jealousy, anger, resentment, repression, lust, and hate; it may be Mabel’s jealousy, repression, suspicion, and unspoken knowledge of the affair.
+Perhaps it is a combination or selection of these, or something entirely different, but one thing it is not is a conventional ghost.
 They live in a new house, fresh and without history, yet it festers with the infection passed to it from the first couple to live there.
-Nesbit defies Gothic conventions by avoiding an old home, making the unconventional haunting all the more chilling.
-We hear one particularly telling detail from Miss Eastwich: “[The shadow would] draw itself into the shadow that was nearest.
-Often that shadow was my own.”

-This is one of Nesbit’s most complex stories – one unquestionably worthy of Henry James of Edith Wharton – and genuinely one of the most powerful literary ghost stories ever written.
-It follows the model of Coleridge’s “Rime of the Ancient Mariner” wherein a busy man is stopped by a spiritually-scarred wandering who forces him to hear the tale of his greatest sin, and then walks away from the encounter fundamentally changed.
-The same happens to the “youngest girl” and Miss Eastwich – she begins the story vain, petty, and dense, and ends it traumatized, solemn, and responsible, even taking in Miss Eastwich as her maid, as if they are sharing a burden together.
+The same transaction happens between the “youngest girl” and Miss Eastwich – she begins the story vain, petty, and dense, and ends it devastated, solemn, and responsible, even taking in Miss Eastwich as her own maid, as if they are now sharing a moral burden together.
 The same is true of its readers: we put the tale down.
 Our brows are furrowed, our minds confused, our hearts disturbed.
 We walk away different than we came.